 I also take this opportunity to slice a lime wheel for the garnish.

 We are getting closer peeps!
-Closer to imbibing this delish drink!
+Closer to imbibing this black raspberry margarita!

 I pour the juice into into the shaker.